CSymeou/laratest/README.md

 This mini application was prepared as a test for Intergo.

-You can view the app from [http://laratest.blupath.co.uk](http://laratest.blupath.co.uk) (I've not gone through the trouble of serving this over HTTPS.
+You can view the app from [http://laratest.blupath.co.uk](http://laratest.blupath.co.uk) (I've not gone through the trouble of serving this over HTTPS, so when you login you may see a warning from your browser about sending passwords over an unsecure connection).

 Initial points:
 - I used bootstrap 4 as the css library through laravel/ui.
 [See here](https://www.techiediaries.com/laravel/how-to-install-bootstrap-in-laravel-6-7-by-example/).